eng470-s23/course-info/eng470-s23_syllabus.md

 ## course policies

 ### attendance
 Regular attendance correlates strongly with higher grades and a better experience in this course.
 Your presence in class matters for your own learning as well as for the contributions you can make to the learning of others.
 Attendance is taken at every class meeting using a sign-in sheet passed around within the first five minutes.
 If you arrive after the sign-in sheet has been passed around, you are responsible for checking in with Prof. B after class to make note of your attendance.
 Late arrivals are disruptive, and routine or excessive tardiness will be documented as absence.
+If you have to miss class, you are expected to catch up what you missed by reviewing any materials posted to Canvas and connecting with other students in the class to answer any lingering questions you may have.

 At a bare minimum, you must attend 60% of the class meetings (12 of 20) to pass the class, including the symposium on June 1.
 Beyond that minimum threshold, attendance is assessed holistically as part of your portfolio grade.
 Specifically, regular attendance and a consistently high level of engagement will weigh in favor of rounding up if the portfolio grade is borderline.

 In compliance with the Provost’s reason-neutral attendance policy, no distinction is made between excused and inexcused absences; in general, there is no need to document the reason for your absence.
-Please do not send Prof. B. doctors’ notes or offer usolicited personal information.
-Absences associated with religious observance, official university business, or documented AEC accommodations are exempt from consideration as part of your Ongoing Engagement grade provided that these absences meet the narrow and specific definitions in the student code and that you notify Prof. B in writing and with appropriate official documentation within the first two weeks of the term.
+Please do not send Prof. B. doctors’ notes or offer unsolicited personal information.
+Absences associated with religious observance, official university business, or documented AEC accommodations are exempt from consideration as part of your grade provided that these absences meet the narrow and specific definitions in the student code and that you notify Prof. B in writing and with appropriate official documentation within the first two weeks of the term.

-If you have to miss class, you are expected to catch up what you missed by reading the shared notes, reviewing any slides or handouts posted to Canvas, and connecting with other students in the class to answer any lingering questions you may have.

 ### late work
 Each student has a bank of 4 “late days” (calendar days) to spend on assignments without penalty.
 You can turn one assignment in four days late, four assignments in one day late each, or somewhere in between.
 Note that the revised essay and memo are two separate assignments.
 These penalty-free late days will be automatically applied to late assignments in the order of their due date.